roman-kh/roman-kh.github.com/_posts/2016-01-28-tensorflow-simple-logistic.md

 # shape [None, num_features] suggests that we don't limit the number of instances in the model
 # while the number of features is known in advance
 X = tf.placeholder("float", [None, num_features])
+# same with labels: number of classes is known, while number of instances is left undefined
 Y = tf.placeholder("float",[None, num_classes])

 # W - weights array